By: Malaga.us - # # #

 Olive Festival Alozaina

-This village located in the foothills of Sierra de las Nieves pays tribute to the beginning of the olive harvest.
+This white village located in the foothills of Sierra de las Nieves pays tribute to the beginning of the olive harvest.

 The manzanilla aloreña olive from Malaga is grown there, which is the star of the event.
 And there is no shortage of cold beer, cold meats and cheeses from the village.